MewsSystems/gitbook-connector-api/guidelines.md

 Some errors may also contain additional information relevant to the error on top of these two properties.
 That depends on the operation and is specifically described in the operation documentation.

-### Request limits

-In order to preserve stability of our API, we've put request limits in place.
-We continually strive to make the API more efficient, improve its usability, support batch operations and avoid the need of polling.
-However if you have any suggestion or use case that requires higher limits, please contact us at marketplace@mews.com.

-#### Demo environment
-* 2000 requests per `ClientToken` within 15 minutes
-* 1000 requests per `AccessToken` within 15 minutes
-* 500 requests per endpoint per `AccessToken` within 15 minutes

-#### Production environment
-* 3600 requests per `ClientToken` within 15 minutes
-* 1600 requests per `AccessToken` within 15 minutes
-* 800 requests per endpoint per `AccessToken` within 15 minutes

 ## Authentication